openpowerquality/docusaurus/docs/box-hardware-design.md

 <img src="/docs/assets/box/opqbox-feb-2019-wide.jpg">

 ## Safety

-Schematics for the latest version of the device can be found [here](https://github.com/openpowerquality/opq/blob/master/box/Schematics/v3/opqbox3.pdf).
+The schematics for the latest version of the device can be found [here](https://github.com/openpowerquality/opq/blob/master/box/Schematics/v3/opqbox3.pdf).
+These schematics have been informally reviewed by multiple licensed electrical engineers for both functionality and safety.

-Furthermore an annotated bill of materials is located [here](https://github.com/openpowerquality/opq/blob/master/box/Schematics/v3/manufacturer_files/bom.csv).
+An annotated bill of materials is located [here](https://github.com/openpowerquality/opq/blob/master/box/Schematics/v3/manufacturer_files/bom.csv).

 The list of components composing the hot side of the device is as follows:

 | Component | Datasheet | Description|Certification|